 Ceramic tile is aesthetically driven, but the placement of these mosaic or simple tiles on walls, ceilings, and floors can conceal visual obstructions and ultimately improve the R-value of buildings.
 Ceramics are not inherently water-resistant, even though ceramic tile is often utilized with this quality in mind.
 In fact, the waterproofness of ceramic tile derives from several treatment processes of the material, particularly glazing or firing.
 Ceramic tiles are available in an assortment of different types with varying characteristics, including glazed wall, mosaic, quarry, pressed floor, porcelain, and specialty tile.

-ANSI A137.1:2021, like the 2019 edition it revises, describes the normally available sizes and shapes of ceramic tile.
+ANSI A137.1:2022 describes the normally available sizes and shapes of ceramic tile.
 This American National Standard covers a breadth of information, including the basis for acceptance and testing methods prior to installation, marking and certification of ceramic tile, definitions of relevant terms, and physical properties of Standard Grade Ceramic Tile, Second Grade Ceramic Tile, Decorative Tile, and Specialty tile.

 It also indicates the proper way to assess the ability for the tiles to resist water after they are properly glazed.
 The standard defines a tile as

 “A ceramic surfacing unit, usually relatively thin in relation to facial area, having either a glazed or unglazed face and fired above red heat in the course of manufacture to a temperature sufficiently high to produce specific physical properties and characteristics.”

 The standard provides information related to understanding ceramic tile for manufacturers, retailers, and even consumers.